kbuckleys/spotirofi/README.md

 This is a near complete replacement for any Spotify client, almost everything you can do in a full-fledged client can be done from within this interface.
 It's meant to be a quick and convenient way to manage your listening on the fly, much like a program launcher, except for your music.
 There's a lot you can do in this interface -and I mean A LOT- you can even show lyrics!
 So I'd rather list the things you CANNOT do:

 - Precise seeking.
-- Removing a track from queue list.
-- Result pagination is hard capped, so at one point you'll have to use the main client.

 The script's first run will automatically take you to Spotify's authentication page, assuming you already have ```spotifyd``` installed.
 At launch, it will automatically run the daemon and you can start using the rofi interface right away.

 Another important notice, the first time you navigate the interface post-authentication; it may be a bit slow as it generates the cache files, which are located in ```~/.cache/spotirofi```.
 However, future runs will be fluid and snappy.